TrustworthyComputing/csaw_esc_2019/README.md

 To be able to qualify to the final round, each team must register for the correct region based on the university affiliations of its members.

+**Teams are encouraged to start investigating the challenge as early as possible.**

+*It is also recommended to periodically visit this repository on GitHub, as the details may be updated*.

 After registration closes, making changes to the existing members of a team (e.g., replacing a team member) or adding new team members, requires explicit permission from the organizers.
 This is also necessary for teams replacing team members or adding new team members during the final round of the competition.